 - We use temperature controls on all buildings, campus-wide set points, and several of our buildings use geothermal wells for heating and cooling as well as other energy saving measures.

-- Our students help maintain outdoor gardens.
+- Our students help maintain outdoor learning gardens.

 - Our Dining Services staff works hard to reduce waste and incorporate locally grown produce into our menus.